 Credit cards can appear complex but they’re really simple.
 If you’re rotating funds through them and the balance doesn’t change much, don’t budget for anything – it’s the movement we care about.
 On the other hand, if you have plans to reduce the balance over time, put in a negative amount for the monthly reduction.

-The more complex tasks in Balance Sheet budgets
+Complex tasks in Balance Sheet Budgets

 Income in Advance

 Some of you will receive your income in advance in lump sums and then allocate it to each month with a journal.
 We have a Help Note that will take you through this step by step.
 This way, you get the right numbers in your monthly reports and on your cashflow forecast.
 The same principles apply to prepayments.

 Don’t be intimidated by Balance Sheet budgets.
 They’re mostly quite simple to do but they can have a big effect on your cashflow forecast so you shouldn’t ignore them.
 The key to success is to replicate what you have in your accounting system.
 The budget is a future prediction of what that’s going to be.